-Team WordPress training delivered by an MA Candidate in Learning & Technology — from $1,800 CAD/day for private team delivery, with public-cohort seats priced per-event.
+Team WordPress training delivered by an MA Candidate in Learning & Technology.
 Up to 10 attendees on private delivery.
 Onsite or remote.
 Curriculum tailored to the actual site your team is using, not a generic “Intro to WordPress” deck pulled from a template.

 Book a 20-minute discovery call See training formats and pricing